Non-linear Neurons with Human-like Apical Dendrite Activations: Method

 where $x \in \mathbb{R}$ is the input of the activation function and $y$ is the output.

-Since the function defined in Equation~\eqref{eq_adaf1} is not useful in practice\footnote{Commonly-used deep learning frameworks such as TensorFlow \cite{Abadi-OSDI-2016} and PyTorch \cite{Paszke-NeurIPS-2019} do not cope well with functions containing \emph{if} branches.}, we propose a closed form definition that approximates the activation function defined in Equation~\eqref{eq_adaf1}, as follows:
+However, the function defined in Equation~\eqref{eq_adaf1} is not directly useful in practice, because commonly-used deep learning frameworks such as TensorFlow \citep{Abadi-OSDI-2016} and PyTorch \citep{Paszke-NeurIPS-2019} do not cope well with functions containing \emph{if} branches.
+Consequently, we propose a closed form definition that approximates the activation function defined in Equation~\eqref{eq_adaf1}, as follows:

+where $x \in \mathbb{R}$ is the input of the activation function, $\alpha > 0$ is a parameter that controls the width of the peak, $c > 0$ is a constant that controls the height of the peak and $y$ is the output.
+The input $x$ of the activation function is the result of summing the weighted inputs of an artificial neuron.
+In the remainder of this section, we use bold letters to denote vectors and matrices.
+Given an input $\mathbf{x} \in \mathbb{R}^n$ and the learnable weights $\mathbf{w} \in \mathbb{R}^n$ and $b \in \mathbb{R}$ of an artificial neuron, the input of the ADA function is computed as follows: